MohitMahajan03/GATE-2027/Discrete Mathematics/preps.md

 * Parallel edges: If 2 or more edges are associated with same vertices then we call them as parallel edges.
 * Any vertex having degree = 1 is called as a pendant vertex

+#### Categories of Graphs

+1. Simple Graph - No parallel edges and no loops
+2. Multi Graph - Only parallel edges are present but no self loops
+3. Pseudo Graph - Both parallel edges and loops are present.

 #### Handshaking Theorem

 * Sum of Degrees of all vertices = 2 * number of edges